wordofwarning/wordofwarning.org/current/2017-haphazard/programme/index.md

 <a href="http://laniirving.co.uk" target="_blank">laniirving.co.uk</a> + <a href="http://chloesmith.net" target="_blank">chloesmith.net</a> | <a href="http://facebook.com/thebusybadger" target="_blank">Lani Irving Art on Facebook</a> | <a href="http://twitter.com/thebusybadger" target="_blank">@thebusybadger</a> + <a href="http://twitter.com/chloeliveartist" target="_blank">@chloeliveartist</a>

 **Megan Egglestein | *Spec Savers: Future Visions***
 What lenses would you fashion to look towards the future?
-At the *Spec Savers* craft table, Megan helps shape your vision — however colourful, sparkly, or fuzzy — and then (every hour), reveals the true power of political gesture in a speech without words.
+At the *Spec Savers* craft table, Megan helps shape your vision — however colourful, sparkly, or fuzzy — and then, every hour, reveals the true power of political gesture in a speech without words.
 <a href="http://www.meggj.com" target="_blank">www.meggj.com</a>

 **Natalie Wearden + Indigo Branscombe | *Post-Truth Clowning***